boulund/tentacle/documentation/source/tutorial.rst

 For Tentacle to know what to do, a *mapping manifest* must be created.
 The manifest details what reads file should be mapped to what reference using what annotation.
-By utilizing a mapping manifest file, it is easy to go back to old runs and inspect their mapping manifests.
+By utilizing a mapping manifest file, it is easy to go back to old runs and inspect their mapping manifests to see what was actually run.

 The format for the mapping manifest is simple; it consists of three columns with absolute paths for the different files in the following